k-yomo/go-batch/README.md

 # go-batch
-Batching library for Go with 1.18+ Generics
+Type-safe batching library for Go with 1.18+ Generics